specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Microsoft 365 Copilot self-service purchases**.

 This setting lets you allow (or block) users from purchasing Microsoft 365 Copilot licenses without admin approval or help.
-This feature can help admins understand and manage the demand.
+This scenario can help admins understand and manage the demand.

 :::image type="content" source="media/microsoft-365-copilot-page/microsoft-365-admin-center-copilot-self-service.png" alt-text="Screenshot that allows users to purchase Microsoft 365 Copilot without admin approval in the Copilot page in the Microsoft 365 admin center.":::